stephenreid321/stephenreid/app/jekyll_blog/_posts/2021-06-18-seeds-of-solidarity-transformative-justice.md

 *Stop publicly and privately co-opting anti-oppressive movements, such as intersectionality, shamanism and ecofeminism.*

-I will not do anything to publicly or privately co-opt the movements named here or other anti-oppressive movements.
+I will not do anything to publicly or privately co-opt the movements named here or other anti-oppressive movements (of course I will continue to offer them my full support).

 *Engage in a therapeutic process with a UKCP-certified therapist (as alternative therapists are often complicit in spiritual bypassing) to enable understanding and acknowledgement of pain caused, and help prevent harmful and abusive behaviour in the future.*